Estimote/Android-Fleet-Management-SDK/README.md

                 .create()
 ```
 - **attachmentKey** - the key you want to trigger actions for.
-- **onEnterAction** - action that will be triggered when the user enters the zone defined by given key.
+- **onEnterAction** - the action that will be triggered when the user enters the zone defined by given key.
-- **onExitAction** - action that will be triggered when user exits the zone defined by given key.
+- **onExitAction** - the action that will be triggered when the user exits the zone defined by given key.
-- **onChangeAction** - triggers when there is a change in proximity attachments of given key.
-If the zone consists of more than a one beacon, this will help tracking the ones that are nearby, while still remaining one `onEnter` and `onExit` event.
+- **onChangeAction** - triggers when there is a change in proximity attachments of a given key.
+If the zone consists of more than one beacon, this will help tracking the ones that are nearby, while still remaining one `onEnter` and `onExit` event.
 - **desiredMeanTriggerDistance** - the distance at which actions will be invoked.
-Notice that due to the nature of Bluetooth Low Energy, it is "desired" and not "exact".
+Notice that due to the nature of Bluetooth Low Energy, it is "desired" and not "exact."
 We are constantly improving the precision.

 ## 3. Start proximity observation
 When you are done defining your rules, you will need to start the observation process: